Brewers vs. Pirates Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (5-5) will take to the mound for the Brewers and make his 17th start of the season.
+- The Brewers' Colin Rea (4-4) will make his 14th start of the season.

-- Burnes will look to finish five or more innings for the 15th start in a row.
+- Rea will look to finish five or more innings for the eighth start in a row.

-- He has three appearances with no earned runs allowed in 16 chances this season.
+- He has made 14 appearances and finished two of them without allowing an earned run.

 |Opponent